 There has been a story circulating around the internet regarding Jehovah’s Witnesses and their level of obedience to their religion’s leaders, a story that is very disturbing and downright frightening.
 It shows just how far many of them would go when it comes to the instructions they’re given from the religion, whether or not those instructions originate in the bible, and whether or not they include doing something dangerous and even deadly.

 The Parallel of Micah’s Prophecy

-This story begins in the November 15, 2013, study edition of the Watchtower magazine.
-The article drew on the story of Micah, a prophet in the bible,.
-Micah prophesied about a time when the Jews would be under attack by Assyrian forces, and talked about “seven shepherds and eight dukes” who would rise up and protect the people.
+This story begins with the November 15, 2013, study edition of the Watchtower magazine.
+The article drew on the story of Micah, a prophet in the bible; Micah prophesied about a time when the Jews would be under attack by Assyrian forces, and talked about “seven shepherds and eight dukes” who would rise up and protect the people.

 The Frightening Instructions